Lundarreykjadalur Valley in West-Iceland - the Natural Hot Pools Krosslaug and Englandshver

 Krosslaug hot pool

-The historic pool is protected.
-Let's respect the natural hot pools and leave nothing behind.
-This is such a sacred pool and I don't want to see it filled with litter like so many other hot pools in Iceland :(
+This is such a sacred pool, and I don't want to see it filled with litter like so many other hot pools in Iceland :(

-Krosslaug pool is on the land of Reykir farm and goes also by the name of Reykjalaug.
+Krosslaug pool is on the land of Reykir farm and is also known as Reykjalaug.
 The farmers at the Reykir farm sell their produce here and at their farm.
-When I visited I saw a wheelbarrow with rhubarb jam next to an honesty box.

 Rhubarb jam for sale by Krosslaug

-It always warms my heart seeing such a sight, I think that it is so cosy.
+It always warms my heart seeing such a sight.
+I think that it is so cosy.
 The jars had colourful lids and beautiful golden letters.
 I hope that everybody puts money in the honesty box so that such trading can continue.

 For example, the capital city Reykjavík was named by our first settler, Ingólfur Arnarson, after he saw steam rising in the air.